The Dutch North Sea coast and its hinterland

 Breakfast at home

-On the way to the bathroom we discover a room that used to be the kitchen.
-Today there is an old wood stove in it, as my grandmother used to have it.
-On it are a coffee machine and a kettle, inviting us to a cup of coffee or tea.
-The next morning it turns out that our breakfast is served there.
-And what a thing!
-With a selection of delicious breads (the croissants are just great!).
-A sausage and cheese plate that is enough for a whole company.
-Boiled eggs.
-Freshly squeezed orange juice.
-And the whole thing in complete privacy.
-It's like eating at home without the work that such a household does.
+On the way to the bathroom we discover a room that may have once been the kitchen.
+Today it houses an old wood-burning stove, like the one my grandmother used to have.
+On top of it are a coffee machine and a kettle, inviting us to have a cup of coffee or tea.
+The next morning it turns out that our breakfast is being served there.

 Slowly we realize that we are actually here in the smallest hotel in the world.
 We are the only guests.